run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/perform-installation.md

     /subsystem=datasources/jdbc-driver=postgres:add(driver-name="postgres",driver-module-name="org.postgres",driver-xa-datasource-class-     name=org.postgresql.xa.PGXADataSource
     ```

-    There are eight inputs of datasource for the citsmart_db, being four for CITSmart and four for CITSmart Neuro.
-The user and   password is citsmartdbuser and exemplo123 respectively created in the section "PostgreSQL Database Server".
+3. There are **eight inputs** of datasource for the **citsmart_db**, being four for CITSmart and four for CITSmart Neuro.
+The user and   password is **citsmartdbuser and exemplo123** respectively created in the section *PostgreSQL Database Server*.

-3. To create datasources, execute the CLI commands below:
+4. To create datasources, execute the CLI commands below:

     Datasource citsmart: